EndPointCorp/end-point-blog/2021/08/kubernetes.md

 pop-os   Ready    <none>   67d   v1.21.4-3+e5758f73ed2a04
 ```

 The only node in the cluster is your own machine.
 In my case, my machine is called "pop-os" so that's what shows up.
-You can get more information out of this commant by using `kubectl get nodes -o wide`.
+You can get more information out of this command by using `kubectl get nodes -o wide`.

 ## Installing add-ons